shuyueW1991/AnsysFluent17.0JouForFixedLiftCalculation/README.md

-# AnsysFluent17.9JouAndFixedLiftCal
+# AnsysFluent17.0JouAndFixedLiftCal
-This repository provides cumulative jou script for Ansys Fluent 17.0 during my work.And how do I calculate aerodynamics under fixed lift.
+This repository provides cumulative jou script for Ansys Fluent 17.0 during my work.
+And how I calculate aerodynamics under fixed lift.

 ## prep_1proc_sample.jou
 This journal is an example for importing a plot3d mesh, cutting the boudanry conditions, and set the types for them.